YashPatel1502/Smart-To-Do/README.md

 1. Push the repo to GitHub.
 2. Create a PostgreSQL database (Supabase/Neon) and copy the connection string.
-3. Provision SendGrid + Google credentials, populate Vercel project environment variables.
+3. Provision Gmail API + Google Calendar credentials, populate Vercel project environment variables.
 4. Import the repo in Vercel, select the Next.js framework preset, and deploy.
 5. After deployment, run `npm run prisma:migrate` (locally or via Vercel CLI) so the remote DB schema matches.